DomMacgyver/VEXNJIT/README.md

 # VEXNJIT
-This is the repository for the VEXU Robotics Team, NJIT.
+This is the repository for the VEXU Robotics Team, NJIT (New Jersey Institute of Technology).